It can be a gut punch for some men to admit their full-time job is to stay at home with the kids.

 Super dads (and super moms, for that fact) are not a thing.
 Too often, the stay-at-home parent of the duo gets this burst of ego that says they are the only ones who can perform the task.
 We don’t realize that it truly take a team to tackle this task head on.
 Just because you’ve got some super awesome system for managing 15 things at once and handing it off to your partner may mean sacrificing the specific order of events that you envisioned, don’t let your ego block the way.
 Ask for help if you need and prevent potential burn out.

-10. Don’t settle for the lowered bar of dad expectations
+10. Don’t settle for lower dad expectations

 According to sitcoms and advertisements, all dads have to do to win the fatherhood game is show up, try not to fart too much and make sure the onesie is buttoned somewhat properly.
 That’s absurd.
 Understand that every day, whether you are an SAHD or a working dad, isn’t going to be awesome.
 Some days will downright suck.
 But as long as you are striving to be a pretty decent dad, strong role model for your kids, and proud teammate and support system to your partner, you’ll end up having more of those awesome days than the poopy ones.